 The Connecticut Adaptive Rowing Program is operated by Mount Sinai Rehabilitation Hospital in collaboration with these organizations:

-Mount Sinai Rehabilitation Hospital, a Saint Francis Care provider, is a 60-bed comprehensive facility dedicated to providing state-of-the-art acute rehabilitation with specialized programs in stroke, brain and spinal cord injury, neuromuscular disease, orthopedics and general rehabilitation.
+Mount Sinai Rehabilitation Hospital, part of Saint Francis Hospital and Medical Center, is a 60-bed comprehensive facility dedicated to providing state-of-the-art acute rehabilitation with specialized programs in stroke, brain and spinal cord injury, neuromuscular disease, orthopedics and general rehabilitation.